NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 **Recommended Reading:** [Specifying Files to Include in the Package](/ndocs/schema/nuspec#specifying-files-to-include-in-the-package)

 ##Targets and Props for MSBuild
-In some cases you might want to add custom [build targets or properties](add link here) to the consumers of your package, for example if you need a custome tool or process to run during build.
+In some cases you might want to add custom [build targets or properties](add link here) to the consumers of your package, for example if you need a custom tool or process to run during build.
 When NuGet installs a package with \build files, it will add an MSBuild element in the project file pointing to the .targets and .props files.
 The .props file is added at the top, whereas the .targets file is added to the bottom.

 <div class="block-callout-info">
 	In the project.json world, targets are not added to the project but are made available through the project.lock.json.